ahawkins/hawkins.io/series/advanced_caching/part_1-caching_strategies.md

-generate a key like this: `posts/2-20110501232725`. **This is the exact same thing we did ourselves.** This method is very important because depending on what type of arguments you pass into the `cache` method it will be called on them.
+generate a key like this: `posts/2-20110501232725`. **This is the exact same thing we did ourselves.** This method is very important because depending on what type of arguments you pass into the `cache` method, a different key is generated.
 For the time being, this code is functionally equal to our previous examples.

 ```erb